Response Updates

 What Time Will Hurricane Beryl Make Landfall?

-If you research, “What time did Hurricane Beryl make landfall?” in 2018, that data will do nothing to help you prepare if Beryl becomes a significant storm in 2024.
+If you research, “What time did Hurricane Beryl make landfall?” in 2018, that data will do nothing to help you prepare if you are anywhere in Beryls path in 2024.

 With any current storm predicted to reach your region, stay up to date on weather forecasts and be aware of that specific storm’s estimated landfall.
 With any severe storm, don’t make the mistake of waiting until the last minute to reach a safe area.